Epidemic Spreading with External Agents: Model for Epidemics with External Agents

-Throughout this paper, we have used the term \emph{intrinsic infection} (likewise \emph{external infection}) interchangeably with \emph{basic contact} (likewise \emph{long-range contact}).
-Now, to complete our system description, we term the quantity $||\bar{L}(t)||_1$ as the long-range \emph{virulence} at time $t$, i.e., the power of the infection to spread through long-range contact.
-In this work, we restrict ourselves to scenarios where $L(t)$ is uniformly upper and lower bounded by functions $L_{\max}(n), L_{\min}(n)$ respectively (that can potentially scale with the network size $n$).
-Finally, we define the \emph{finish time} or \emph{spreading time} of the epidemic as $T \bydef \inf \{t \geq 0: S(t)=\mathbbm{1}_n\}$, i.e., the time at which all nodes in $V$ get infected.
-Our concerns are both to (a) analyze the finish time under certain natural long-range spreading dynamics, and (b) show universal lower-bounds on the finish time for common structured networks, over a wide class of long-range spreading dynamics.
+To complete our system description, we term the quantity $L(t)=||\bar{L}(t)||_1$ as the external \emph{virulence} at time $t$.
+In this work, we restrict ourselves to scenarios where the virulence $L(t)$ is uniformly (i.e., for all $t$) upper and lower bounded by functions $L_{\max}(n), L_{\min}(n)$ respectively, that can scale with the network size $n$.
+Finally, we define the \emph{spreading time} of the epidemic as $T \bydef \inf \{t \geq 0: S(t)=\mathds{1}_n\}$.
+Our concerns are both to (a) analyze the spreading time under certain natural external infection strategies, and (b) show universal lower-bounds on the spreading time for common structured networks, over a wide class of external infection strategies.